 We had a loyal following of regulars that would never hesitate to taste some of the things that I was testing.

 Some of the fondest and most unforgettable memories in my life are those of me cooking alongside my mother and serving guests out front with my father.

-I think of my parents all the time and some of the times of hardship that they had to go through.
-To come from a mud hut village many without running water and electricity to the 21st Century in one lifetime.
+I think of my parents all the time and miss them even more.
+They had to go through many hardships as immigrants to bring their children to modern-day today.
 I am grateful to both of them and may they always rest in peace.

 Meet Auguste Escoffier.

 A legendary chef who popularized traditional French cooking methods.